 We've split our week between Perth and Cowaramup over several years.
 With Coronavirus and regional border closures in place, we decided to self isolate in Cowaramup.
-My partner can work remotely, as can I with my casual university and freelance design jobs (albeit with crappy internet access).
+My partner can work remotely, as can I with my casual university and freelance design jobs (albeit with patchy internet access).

 Tomorrow the borders officially open and we will go back to Perth.
 There has been an emotional shift within me - I feel reluctant to go back.
 This landscape and most importantly the silence here is providing me with new artwork ideas that I've been scribbling down and mentally processing over the past 7 weeks.
 I've also had time and space to take daily photographs, walk in nature, forage and cook.

 15 May 2020